 In 1964, as editor of a literary magazine "Perspektive," he was threatened to be jailed for twelve years, but due to fast world media reaction, he was released before the process started.
 He has a degree in Art History from the University of Ljubljana.
 Poetry, says Šalamun, came to him as a revelation, dropping, “like stones from the sky.”
 Publishers Weekly writes, "Šalamun has become an influence, and a mentor, for plenty of young American poets.
 One reason lies in Šalamun's postmodern mix of giddy and global with the earthy retrospect he takes from his homeland....[He] makes his new collection a whirlwind tour of sites and moods....” Šalamun's first visit to the US was in July 1970, when he was personally invited to exhibit his work at the MOMA in the famous Information Show.

 Šalamun's many prizes include the Preseren Prize, the Jenko Prize, a Pushcart Prize, the European Prize for Poetry by German town Münster in 2007, and 2009's "The Golden Wreath" from Struga Poetry Evenings in Macedonia.
-He also received the 2003 Altamarea prize in Trieste, Italy and the Festival Prize at Costanza, Romania, in 2004.
+He also received the 2003 Altamarea Prize in Trieste, Italy, and the Festival Prize at Costanza, Romania, in 2004.
 In 2013 he received the Montenegrin international Njegoš Prize, the most important prize in the Balkans.
 He is a member of the Slovenian Academy of Science and Art.
-He occasionally teaches in the US, where he was also a Fulbright Fellow at Columbia University, a member of International Writing Program at Iowa, and a Cultural Attaché at the Consulate General of Slovenia in New York.
-In spring 2008 he was appointed as Visiting Professor in Creative Writing and Distinguished Writer-in-Residence by the University of Richmond, and in 2011 he taught at the Michener's Center MFA in Austin, Texas.
+He occasionally teaches in the US, where he was also a Fulbright Fellow at Columbia University, a member of the International Writing Program at Iowa, and a Cultural Attaché at the Consulate General of Slovenia in New York.
+In spring 2008 he was appointed as Visiting Professor in Creative Writing and Distinguished Writer-in-Residence by the University of Richmond; and in 2011 he taught at the Michener's Center MFA in Austin, Texas.
 He is a member of the 2014-2015 Black Mountain Institute Bennet Fellowship in Las Vegas.

 He lives in Ljubljana, Slovenia.